daisyosebe/project_manager/README.md

 When you click 'add task' you're able to enter a title, due date, and description of the task.

-The task is then saved to local storage and rendered in the To Do column.
+The task is then saved to local storage and rendered in the To-Do column.

 The task cards are also color-coded yellow for nearing the due date or red for overdue.